Item added to cart

 Life coaches work with clients to help them achieve goals, overcome obstacles, and make changes or shifts in their lives, from small adjustments to large transformations.
 Coaches work with their clients to guide them through challenges and changes in their lives, lending tools and giving advice.

 Life coaches also empower clients to uncover the answers themselves, which can lead to personal and professional breakthroughs and set them on a path to achieve their goals.
-Life coaches can assist clients in a number of ways through different forms of communication, including over the phone, virtually through Skype or Zoom, or in person.
+Life coaches can assist clients in several ways through different forms of communication, including over the phone, virtually through Skype or Zoom, or in person.

 Effective life coaches often have a specific niche or area they specialize in – such as financial planning, career support, or health and wellness coaching – that helps them connect with clients who are looking for guidance in those areas.
 Life coaches can specialize in one or more areas or can focus on life coaching as a whole.